Bobo5345/height-sorter/README.md

-# height-sorter
+# Height-sorter
-A simple code for sorting various heights in ascending order.
+A simple code for sorting various heights (of persons or objects) in ascending order.

 # How it works